SandAgain/story-maker/readme.md

 myStory.start(true)
 ```

-You can define options as a object
+You can define options as a object,
-the key is the option and the value is the function it will run
+the key is the option and the value is the function it will run.

 ```js
 const myStory = new story({